freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-056.md

 ## Description
 <section id='description'>

-You can add a <dfn>fallback</dfn> value for the font-family by adding another font name separated by a comma.
-This second font would be used in case the browser does not have the font built-in to it.
+It is a bit boring for all the text to have the same `font-family`.
+You can still have the majority of the text `sans-serif` and make just the `h1` and `h2` elements different using a different selector.

-Add the fallback font `serif` after the `Impact` font.
+Style both the `h1` and the `h2` elements so that only these elements' text use `Impact` font.

 </section>